Jakob-Strobl/boost-roulette-rust/readme.md

 You will have to host your own lobby to use the plugin with friends.
 I recommend using [RocketPlugin](https://bakkesplugins.com/plugins/view/26).
 You have to do this because private matches are hosted on Psyonix's servers, so plugins will not work on their servers.

-Only the host needs to have Boost Roulette installed, but to keep it easy for everyone, I recommend everyone installs RocketPlugin.
+Only the host needs to have Boost Roulette installed, but to keep it accessible for everyone, I recommend everyone installs RocketPlugin.